-- you may request only one such change in a calendar quarter; and - if you did not elect the maximum amount you could withdraw under this program at the time you elected the current series of Systematic Withdrawals, then you may increase the remaining payments up to the maximum amount.
+- (1) you may request only one such change in a calendar quarter; and - (2) if you did not elect the maximum amount you could withdraw under this program at the time you elected the current series of Systematic Withdrawals, then you may increase the remaining payments up to the maximum amount.

 A Systematic Withdrawal program will terminate automatically when a Systematic Withdrawal would cause the remaining Contract Value to be less than \$1,000.
 If a Systematic Withdrawal would cause the Contract Value to be less than \$1,000, then we will not process that Systematic Withdrawal transaction.
-If any of your Systematic Withdrawals would be or become less than \$100, we reserve the right to reduce the frequency of payments to an interval that would result in each payment being at least \$100.
-You may discontinue Systematic Withdrawals at any time by notifying us in writing at our Home

-Office or by telephone.
+If any of your Systematic Withdrawals would be or becomes less than \$100, we reserve the right to reduce the frequency of payments to an interval that would result in each payment being at least \$100.
+You may discontinue Systematic Withdrawals at any time by notifying us in writing at our Home Office or by telephone.
 You may request that we pay any remaining payments in a lump sum.
 See the "Requesting Payments" provision of this prospectus.

-Each Systematic Withdrawal is subject to Federal income taxes on any portion considered gain for tax purposes.
-In addition, you may be assessed a 10% IRS penalty tax on Systematic Withdrawals if you are under age 59 1⁄2 at the time of the withdrawal.
+Each Systematic Withdrawal is subject to federal income taxes on any portion considered gain for tax purposes.
+In addition, you may be assessed a 10% IRS penalty tax on Systematic Withdrawals if you are under age 59 $\frac{1}{2}$ at the time of the withdrawal.

-Both partial surrenders at your specific request and partial surrenders under a Systematic Withdrawal program will count toward the limit of the free amount that you may surrender in any contract year under the free withdrawal privilege.
+Both partial surrenders at your specific request and withdrawals under a Systematic Withdrawal program will count toward the limit of the amount that you may surrender free of any surrender charges in any contract year under the free withdrawal privilege.
 See the "Surrender Charge" provision of this prospectus.
 Partial surrenders under a Systematic Withdrawal program may also reduce your death benefit.
-See the "Death of Owner and/or Annuitant" provision of this prospectus.
-Your Systematic Withdrawal amount could be affected if you take an additional partial surrender.
+See "The Death Benefit" provision of this prospectus.
+Your Systematic Withdrawal amount may be affected if you take an additional partial surrender.

-There is no charge for participation in the Systematic Withdrawal program, however, we reserve the right to prohibit participation in Systematic Withdrawal and Dollar Cost Averaging programs at the same time.
+There is no charge for participation in the Systematic Withdrawal program, however, we reserve the right to prohibit participation in Systematic Withdrawals and Dollar Cost Averaging programs at the same time.
 We also reserve the right to discontinue and/or modify the Systematic Withdrawal program upon 30 days written notice to owners.